MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

     e.
 Select **Save**

-1. Go to your new environment so that you can setup the Approvals Kit solution for a manual install.
+1. Go to your new environment so that you can import the Approvals Kit solution for a manual install.

     a.
 Go to [make.powerapps.com](https://make.powerapps.com)

 ## Enabling Power Automate approvals capability

 Approvals Kit relies on the out of the box approvals functionality from Power Automate.
 If you're using the approvals function for the first time, it needs to be enabled first.
-This can be done using the power platform command line interface or manually by running a cloud flow that includes an approval
+Enabling approvals can be done using the power platform command line interface or manually by running a cloud flow that includes an approval

 ### Command Line Setup

-To use the power platform command line to install the flow approvals solution into the environment that the Approvals Kit will be installed you can use the following PowerShell commands as a starter script
+Using the power platform command line can be used install the flow approvals solution into the environment.
+In the environment allocated for the Approvals Kit, use the following PowerShell commands as a starter script

 ```pwsh
 $envs = (pac admin list --json | ConvertFrom-Json) | Where-Object { $_.DisplayName -eq "Your Environment Name"  }